sanjaynesan-05/AI-Powered-Study-Assistant/PROJECT_ANALYSIS.md

 | **Memory Usage** | ~50MB | ~100MB | ~200MB | ~300MB |
 | **Bundle Size** | ~2MB | N/A | N/A | N/A |
 | **Concurrent Users** | 1000+ | 500+ | 1000+ | 50+ |

+**Note**: Performance requires Python agents to be properly installed and running.

 ### Optimization Opportunities